Roen-Ro/RRViewControllerExtension/README.md

 ## Usage

 ### Navigation appearance management
-make specific navigation bar appearance specific for each viewcontroller staticly or dynamicly
+make specific navigation bar appearance specific for each viewcontroller staticly or dynamicly just by overriding method of your viewcontroller, which are defined in `UIViewController+RRExtension.h`

 ```objective-c
 //override any of the methods below in your viewcontroller's .m file to make specific navigation bar appearance